LaurentRDC/scikit-ued/docs/source/tutorials/image.rst

 in each diffraction pattern must be ignored in the computation of the cross-correlation.

 Setting the 'invalid pixels' to 0 will not work, at those will correlate with the invalid pixels from the reference.
-One must use the **masked normalized cross-correlation** through scikit-ued's :func:`mnxc`.
+One must use the **masked normalized cross-correlation**.

-All of this is taken care of in scikit-ued's :func:`masked_register_translation` function.
+All of this is taken care of in scikit-image's :func:`masked_register_translation` function (previously available in scikit-ued).
 Let's look at some polycrystalline Chromium:

 .. plot::